 Inspect indoor coil condition, straighten coil fins to improve with the heat exchange process, check for any mould, dirt and grime, that can cause heat exchange failure and prevent indoor fan coil from cooling.
 Wash the coil and brash of any light dust and dirt.

 Inspect the Indoor and outdoor drainage

-Visually inspect drain is clean and free from debris, & it has good flow to prevent water leaks.
-Test the drain with water
+Inspect the indoor and outdoor drainage.
+Visually inspect drain is clean and free from debris and ensure it has good flow to prevent water leaks.
+Test the drain with water.

 Test electrical connections and circuit

 All connections are tightened and safe, and ensure that the isolation switch is correctly operating.
 Ensure that the main power cable is concealed and insulated; if damaged or not insulated make recommendations.